 Professor Sellers-García’s teaching interests include colonial Latin America, the Spanish empire, and the meetings points between history and fiction.
 Her current research project focuses on a sensational homicide and corpse mutilation case from 1800 in Guatemala.
 Bringing together histories of urban space, enlightenment medicine, sexuality, and criminal justice, the project showcases Guatemala at a transition point between colonial and modern.
 More broadly, her research examines the history of documents, the period of Bourbon reforms in the eighteenth century, and the history of empire.

-- Documents and Distance at the Spanish Empire’s Periphery – forthcoming in 2013 with Stanford University Press
+- Distance and Documents at the Spanish Empire's Periphery – Stanford University Press, 2014

 - “The Criminal Record” – Virginia Quarterly Review, January 2009